 About This Clinic

-UT Health Austin’s Sports and Injury Clinic diagnoses, treats, and manages sports injuries, including sprains and strains, ligament and tendon tears, fractures, dislocations, multiligament injuries, tendonitis, joint injuries, and injuries that require surgical intervention, in patients (14 years and older).
+UT Health Austin’s Sports and Injury Clinic diagnoses, treats, and manages sports injuries, including sprains and strains, ligament and tendon tears, fractures, dislocations, concussions, multiligament injuries, tendonitis, joint injuries, injuries that require surgical intervention, and more, in patients (14 years and older).
 Whether you are a weekend warrior, professional athlete, or Saturday morning walker, we tailor your care to your needs to help you get healthy and stay in the game.

 The Sports and Injury Clinic treats all athletes, including adaptive athletes and athletes with disabilities that may have a medical condition or injury that impacts their ability to participate in sports.
 While on active duty in the US Army, AJ Johnson, MD, cared for combat injured adaptive athletes via the U.S. Armed Forces Sports Program, which includes the World Class Athlete Program and the Integrative Sports Programs.
 Additionally, he was the team physician for the Men’s and Women’s Wheelchair Basketball teams for the USA delegation in the 2011 ParaPan American Games in Guadalajara (Gold Medalists, Men and Women) and the 2012 Paralympic Games in London (Bronze Medalists, Men).

 At UT Health Austin, we take a multidisciplinary approach to your care.
 This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place to avoid having to schedule multiple appointments with providers at locations all over the city.
 The Sports and Injury Clinic care team includes orthopedic surgeons, physiatrists, physical therapists, chiropractors, nurse practitioners, dietitians, social workers, and more, who work together to help you get back to the things in your life that matter most to you.